laravel/vapor-docs/1.0/resources/databases.md

 ### Connecting To Private Databases Locally

-If you would like to connect to your private database from your local machine, you can either use a Vapor "jumpbox" or the `database:shell` CLI command.
+If you would like to connect to your private database from your local machine, you can either use a Vapor "jumpbox" in combination with a GUI database management tool or the `database:shell` CLI command.

-#### Jumpboxes

 Jumpboxes are very small, SSH accessible servers that are placed within your private network.

+#### Jumpboxes + GUI Tool

 Once a jumpbox has been created, you may configure your database management tool to connect to your database through the jumpbox SSH connection.
 You may create a jumpbox via the Vapor UI's network detail screen or using the `jump` CLI command:

 ```bash
 vapor jump my-jumpbox